jayeshbhandarkar/AgriGenius/README.md

-# AgriGenius : AI-Powered Agriculture Chatbot
+# AgriGenius: AI-Powered Agriculture Chatbot

 ## Project Overview
 AgriGenius: AI-Powered Agriculture Chatbot is a Python web application designed to empower farmers with information accessibility.
 AgriGenius leverages a Retrieval-Augmented Generation model to address farmers' agricultural queries.
 The RAG model retrieves the most relevant information from a comprehensive repository of agricultural websites and PDF documents and utilizes that information to generate informative and comprehensive responses tailored to each user's specific question with precise answers.